Transport & Automotive Gaskets & Seals

 Australia's 21.2 million registered vehicles are ageing (averaging 11+ years), while the EV fleet has more than tripled since 2022.
 That split drives demand both ways: aftermarket replacement gaskets for legacy ICE fleets and precision-cut seals for high-voltage battery systems rated IP67/IP68.
 We supply both.

-Five Zones, Five Different Material Challenges
+Six Zones, Six Different Material Challenges

 Powertrain & Drivetrain